William Steig: Artistic influences

+Steig was highly interested in the work of the pseudoscientist Wilhelm Reich, whom Steig credited with saving his life.
+He did 40 therapy sessions with Reich, and spent time every day in a contraption that he believed was altering levels of orgone.
+In the 1950s, Steig illustrated Reich's book Listen, Little Man!, and dedicated his own book Agony in the Kindergarten, about parental repression of children, to Reich.
+Sarah Boxer wrote in Steig's The New York Times obituary that Reich provided Steig with "a confirmation of his belief that people should be emancipated from the inhibitions that society and government impose on children and adults."

+Reception

+James Geraghty, New Yorker art editor from 1939 to 1973, told Steig in a note, "Recently I have had the occasion to examine thousands of cartoons that have appeared in The New Yorker.
+One of the impressions remaining to me from this ordeal is the conviction that it would probably not be too extravagant to surmise that in all the history of graphic expressiveness your genius is unsurpassed: for sensitivity and comic perception of the human plight; for loveliness of line, for constant renewal, constant freshness.
+(The phrase 'graphic expressiveness' is too limiting, but I can't think of another at the moment.)
+My best, Jim."

-Personal life and death
+Personal life

+Family

 Steig married four times and had three children.
 From 1936 to 1949, Steig was married to educator and artist Elizabeth Mead Steig (1909–83, sister of anthropologist Margaret Mead), from whom he was later divorced.
 For a time, Steig lived at 75½ Bedford Street, purported to be the narrowest house in Manhattan.
 Steig's first marriage also made him a brother-in-law of Leo Rosten and an uncle of Mary Catherine Bateson.
 Steig and Mead were the parents of jazz flutist Jeremy Steig (playing the Pied Piper in Shrek Forever After) and a daughter, Lucinda.
 He married his second wife, Kari Homestead, in 1950, and they had a daughter, Margit Laura (now professionally known as Maggie Steig).
 After their divorce, he was married to Stephanie Healey from 1964 to 1966.
 His final marriage, to Jeanne Doron in 1968, endured for the rest of his life.
+In 1972, the couple moved from New York City to rural Connecticut.
+In 1992, they moved from Kent, Connecticut, to Back Bay, Boston.

 Steig's brother, Irwin, was a journalist and painter, for whom William illustrated two books on poker strategy.
 His brother, Henry, was a jeweler and a writer who played the saxophone and painted.
 And his brother Arthur was a writer and poet, who, according to Steig, read The Nation in the cradle, was telepathic and "drew as well as Picasso or Matisse".